Decent battery life

 Once you’ve read through that review, you should note that a few things have changed since its original publication.

 The limitation of the SpO2 sensor only working with certain watch faces is gone.
 As of the latest software update, the Versa 3 will track your SpO2 readings while you sleep regardless of the watch face you have active.
-However, the only way you can see your SpO2 trends on the watch itself is by using one of the three (yes, just three) SpO2 faces Fitbit offers.
+However, the only way you can see your SpO2 trends on the watch itself is by using one of the nine SpO2 faces Fitbit offers.
 If you don’t use one of those faces, you can check your SpO2 trends only in the Fitbit app.

 On the topic of SpO2 data, you’ll need to subscribe to Fitbit Premium to see long-term stats and read your health recommendations.
 However, Versa 3 (and Sense) owners can now see a week-long view without a Premium subscription.
 30-day and longer-term views will be off-limits until you pay up, though.